dslm4515/MLFS-S6-Bootscripts/README.md

   * db - Compiled databases for boot
   * db/current - Compiled database to use for boot
   * dbsrc - Source definitions for databases and services
-  * dash-scripts - Boot scripts used in the compiled databases
+  * sh-scripts - Boot scripts used in the compiled databases
-  * doc/mock-boot-tree - Use command tree to see how the layout of sv
+  * doc/boot-tree - The layout of dbsrc in tree format

 ## Boot Configuration:
   * s6.conf - Global configuration of s6-rc services